Jesterhearts/hop-hash/benches/README.md

 # Benchmark Results
 ## Key Takeaways
-- Hop-hash performs well vs Hashbrown for mixed workloads at high load factors (92%+).
+- Hop-hash performs well vs Hashbrown for mixed workloads while at a higher load factor (92%).
 - Hop-hash significantly underperforms Hashbrown for single-operation workloads (get-only or insert-only).
 - Iteration performance is better than Hashbrown.